 - Once it is hung or propped into position, drape creepy cloth, cheesecloth, or stretchy fake spider webbing around or near it to enhance its spooky appeal.

-- Gause-like fabric or cheesecloth is recommended because stretchy spider webs are not a safe choice for wildlife such as birds and insects.
+- Gauze-like fabric or cheesecloth is recommended because stretchy spider webs aren’t safe for wildlife such as birds and insects.

 - Next, decorate the DIY rope web with spiders, other crawly bugs, or even skeletons!

-- Add spiders and bugs to parts of the web using hot glue, twine, or fishing string to decorate and give the web a creepy look.
+- Add spiders and bugs to parts of the web using hot glue, twine, or fishing string to decorate it and give it a creepy look.

 - In other words, glue or tie tiny spiders hanging from and around the giant rope spiderweb.